gluten free

 5 ingredients?

-For my upcoming appearance on Valley Dish, I was asked to create a dish out of 5 ingredients which a viewer had suggested.
+For my upcoming appearance on Valley Dish, I was asked to create a dish out of 5 ingredients that a viewer had suggested.
 That sounded like fun, and it was, but it wasn’t exactly what I would consider 5 ingredients.
-I was emailed the list from program producer, Cassie, as follows: Swordfish, Cherry Tomatoes, Risotto, Arugula, and Buffalo Mozzarella.
-Anyone else see the problem here?
+I was emailed the list from the program producer, Cassie, as follows: Swordfish, Cherry Tomatoes, Risotto, Arugula, and Buffalo Mozzarella.
+Does anyone else see the problem here?
 The answer – risotto isn’t what one would consider an ingredient, but rather a dish that stands alone.

 November 4, 2010 1 Comment